Tekie-cpu/demo/README.md

 # demo
-Editomg tje file
+*Editing the file

-Its a markdown file in this repository.
+It's a markdown file in this repository.